AerospaceNU/better-engine-control-software/README.md

 #### Building ECS (Linux/Unix systems)
-Now that you have the dependencies installed, navigate to the ECS repository you cloned and run the following commands:
+Now that you have the dependencies installed, navigate to the ECS repository you cloned and run the following command:
 ```
-mkdir build
-cd build
-cmake ..
+cmake -S . -B build
 ```
-This process will create a build directory that will house all of the build files and keep the clutter out of the main repository.
-CMake is responsible for creating the Makefile that will build the code.
+This process will create a `build`` directory that will house all of the build files and keep the clutter out of the main repository.
+CMake is responsible for creating the Makefile/Ninjafiles that will build the code.

-There are three executables that can be build: `ecs_sim`, `ecs_pi`, and `ecs_quick`.
+There are three executables that can be built and used: `ecs_sim`, `ecs_pi`, and `ecs_quick`.

 1. `ecs_sim` is an entirely simulated version of the control system.
 The simulator can be configured by modifying the simulator config (planned feature).
 2. `ecs_pi` is the executable used to actively control relays and read sensors from the stand.
 Because of its dependencies it is likely impossible to build local, but should build fine on the pi.
 This is the executable that should be used in all tests.